PopovEvgeniy/swfknife/readme.txt

 2: Can't create the output file.
 3: Can't jump to the target offset.
 4: Can't allocate memory.
-5: The executable file of the Flash Player Projector was corrupted.
+5: The executable file of the Flash Player projector was corrupted.
 6: The Flash movie was corrupted.

 License.